reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

  100%     18 (longest request)
  ```

 This message has some information for us.
-Like how much time it took to send all the reqests `Time taken for tests:   0.024 seconds` and time per request `Time per request: 0.241 [ms]` and much more.
+Like how much time it took to send all the requests `Time taken for tests:   0.024 seconds` and time per request `Time per request: 0.241 [ms]` and much more.

-Lets add to your HTTP server a delay function.
-We can think of this delay as time it takes our HTTP server to get data from a database.
+Lets add a delay function to our HTTP server .
+We can think of this delay as the time it takes our HTTP server to get data from a database.
 In our example below we have added 2 sec. delay.
 See code below:

 ```javascript
 var http = require('http');